 Do I need to make an appointment?

-We are a busy studio and often are booked a few hours each day.
-While you can just call by on a first come, first served basis an appointment can be secured by calling in or visiting the studio.
+We are a busy studio and often are booked a day or so in advance.
+An appointment can be secured by calling or visiting the studio.

 Do you use a piercing gun?